Relations

 Bunnet uses the single aggregation query under the hood to fetch all the linked documents.
 This operation is very effective.

-If a direct link is referred to a non-existent document, after fetching it will remain the object of the Link class.
+after fetching it will remain the object of the Link class.

 Fetching will ignore non-existent documents for the list of links fields.